 It drives me nuts.
 I worry that having to catch my breath during a presentation makes me sound nervous.
 I mean, I am mildly nervous, in general, about 60% of the time.
 But I take measures to hide that.
 For my own stupid lungs to turn on me in such an audible way is infuriating.

 I blame Zoom, because I don’t remember this happening to me Before Zoom (BZ).
 But why?
 If anything, Zoom should make it easier to breathe while speaking.
-I’m always wearing joggers, after all, with no bra constricting my rib cage.
+I’m always wearing sweatpants, after all, with no bra constricting my rib cage.

 But apparently my mind is to blame, not my body.
 According to Eleni Kelakos, a public speaking coach, running out of breath while presenting to a group is a surefire sign of stage fright.
 “Being assaulted by fear and performance anxiety is something that happens when we step into the spotlight and feel the pressure of those eyeballs on us,” she told me.
 “When I was a young actress, the first time I got in front of a camera was terrifying — that single eyeball, looking at you.”